msfidelis/sigil/README.md

 ![Sigil](.github/assets/img/sigil.png)

-> Sigil doesn't matter, and it's not impressive.
+> This is a passive-agressive project.
+Sigil doesn't matter, and it's not impressive.
 Actually, it's quite disappointing.
 It's just a nice wrapper for the lsof command intended to show occupied ports and their respective processes on the operating system.

-> Just Lazy
+> "Don't be Lazy or Sad.
+Be Lazy and Sad" - Matheus Fidelis (@fidelissauro)

+> “How to avoid google every time you want to check a port” - Sergio Soares (@sergsoares)

 # Installation Guide